rccordell/rccordell.github.io/_posts/2022-06-06-MaterialCulturesoftheDigital.md

 ---
-title: "Material Cultures of the Digital published in _Cambridge Handbook of Material Culture Studies_"
+title: "New Article: Material Cultures of the Digital"
 date: 2022-06-06
 author: Ryan Cordell
 permalink: /research/materialdigital/